Greece croquet players say the sport has many elements to it — it’s competitive, social and exciting, they say

 “Croquet is very social; it’s not so much about winning.
 It’s more fun and more equal.
 Anyone can win in Waterford Doubles tournament [where you’re playing with a partner].
 One of the comments we often hear is, ‘You guys are so friendly.’
 This is a great sport, a great activity.
 It would be great for a widow or widower who’s not getting out and about much.
 It’s a great social outlet.”

-Sherer said as players elevate to the American Rules game, it isn’t the skill in hitting the ball that’s paramount, but thinking strategically, plotting moves ahead of the competition, and being able to manage trick shots.
+Sherer said as players elevate to the American Rules game, skill in hitting the ball is equality as important as thinking strategically, plotting moves ahead of the competition, and being able to manage trick shots.

 Croquet can improve self-esteem, provide satisfaction in achieving goals, and provide mental stimulation, she said.